-Watered into pots or open ground with a watering can or hose, and which kill the vine weevil grubs, we supply packs of microscopic worms.
+Vine Weevil nematodes are watered into pots or open ground with a watering can or hose, killing the vine weevil grubs.

 Vine Weevils are a real double whammy for gardeners...the grubs or larvae eat the roots, and the adult eats the leaves!
 The damage is distinct from slug and snail damage as they bite the edge of the leaves rather than making holes in the middle.